Ardhanari/stationery/README.md

 ## Feautures
 ### Features implemented
-BACKEND
+#### BACKEND
-Separate apps handling
+- Handles separate apps for different parts of the website:
-user authentication and data
+		- User authentication and data (including shipping address)
-orders placed in the shop
+		- Orders placed in the shop
-products and their categories
+		- Product and their categories
-search
+		- Keyword search
-checkout
+		- Two stage checkout
-static pages
+		- Static pages
-the database containing information on users, shipping addresses, products available, orders placed password reset by email (using a dedicated account for the shop)
+- Database containing information on users, shipping addresses, products available, orders placed, rating of products etc.
+- Allows sending emails to and from users (password reset + contact us form) using dedicated gmail account for the shop

 #### FRONTEND
 ##### elements on every page:
-header ensuring clear identification simplistic navbar footer linking to all static pages and social media elements on multiple product pages left-side column: category block showing all available categories to browse left-side column: sorting dropdown allowing user to sort by price or date
+header ensuring clear identification simplistic navbar footer linking to all static pages and social media

-icons for clear identification for pages that don’t have left-side column

 ##### Homepage/all products/categories/search results page:
 Displays 4 elements in the row (on desktop, 2 elements on smaller screens, 1 element on the smallest screens).

+##### elements on multiple product pages
+left-side column: category block showing all available categories to browse left-side column: sorting dropdown allowing user to sort by price or date
+#####
+icons for clear identification for pages that don’t have left-side column

 ### Features to be implemented

+- More than one shipping address per user - it requires changing the relation between Address and Order models.
+The fact that current relation may not be suitable for business purposes was realised during only mid-development and due to time constraints was moved to planned update.
 - Pagination - while it is a functionality that is native to any online shop, the store will probably have only a handful of products available at the same time, as they are handmade and available in very few copies.
-Pagination may be implemented in the future update if the number of products increases over ~15 unique products however at that point in time this functionality probably wouldn’t be active anyway, even if implemented
+Pagination may be implemented in the future update if the number of products increases over ~15 unique products however at that point in time this functionality probably wouldn’t be active anyway, even if implemented.
 - Discount + user coupons logic - to be implemented in the future.
 Products have now one field prepared for storing discount information.
 - Better handling of URLs for categories - for now, the categories don’t have a slug and use category name to show the page.
-It shouldn’t cause problems with most if not all modern browsers, however using slugs could make it even more errorproof
+It shouldn’t cause problems with most if not all modern browsers, however using slugs could make it even more errorproof.
 - Instagram feed overview of the hashtags used with the products pictures - this one requires Instagram content (pictures/posts) using #papeire and/or specific hashtag for the product.
-In brief, it’s supposed to gather posts showing the specific product and display them at the bottom of the product page
+In brief, it’s supposed to gather posts showing the specific product and display them at the bottom of the product page.
 - Multiple pictures for one product - this will be crucial for bigger handmade products (handbinded journal as opposed to sheet of stickers) and will be coming in the future updates.
-The implementation should be straightforward, as it requires only a duplication of the fields in the database and changing the frontend display by binding preview pictures to existing picture container and creating function that will allow going through all of them
+The implementation should be straightforward, as it requires only a duplication of the fields in the database and changing the frontend display by binding preview pictures to existing picture container and creating function that will allow going through all of them.
 - Feedback messages moved to pop-ups instead of usual green or red bar on the top of the content - this one is tricky and I’m still not sure if viable to implement.
 Current feedback solution is traditional and users are used to it and uderstand the messages clearly.
 However moving some of the feedback to a modal or pop-up (for example when adding an item to the cart) could prove useful, as it is an element used by many online stores.
+- Possibly index page different from all products page as it is now.
+The logic behind is implementend, only lack of sensible content (that wouldn't be just a placeholder) kept it in planning stage.

 ### Features that didn’t make it to the final cut (not implemented nor planned)